rhumb-lang/rhi/README.md

 ![Vibe Coded](https://img.shields.io/badge/Code_Style-Vibe_Coded-ff69b4?style=flat-square&logo=openai)

 > This programming language is a passion project built in my free time.
+To
-To maintain momentum and focus on high-level design, this project is primarily **vibe coded**.
+> maintain momentum and focus on high-level design, this project is primarily
+> **vibe coded**.
 >
 > **What this means:** I utilize AI tools heavily for implementation speed.
 >
 > **What this does NOT mean:** I am not blindly committing output.
-I provide the architectural roadmap, deeply scrutinize the generated code, and manually intervene constantly.
-This workflow allows me to build a complex language faster without sacrificing my vision or technical standards.
+I provide the
+> architectural roadmap and the entire ANTLR grammar, I deeply scrutinize the
+> generated code, and manually intervene constantly.
+This workflow allows me to
+> build a complex language faster without sacrificing my vision or technical
+> standards.

 `rhi` is the reference interpreter for Rhumb, an image-based, prototype-oriented programming language designed to be English-language free.

 This repository contains the core runtime (rhi), comprising the lexer, bytecode compiler, and virtual machine.

 ## 📦 Installation